 - When we are exercising or protecting another’s right to Free Speech;

 - When we have any legitimate interest in preserving the information for a reason that you would expect from conducting a business relationship with us.

-If we determine that we cannot (or should not) delete it for one of the above reasons, we will notify you in writing (which may be by email) informing you of (1) the fact that we are not deleting all or some of your information; (2) what portion of your information is and is not being deleted; and (3) the reason why we are not deleting the information we intend to keep.
+If we determine that we cannot (or should not) delete your Personal Information for one of the above reasons, we will notify you in writing (which may be by email) informing you of (1) the fact that we are not deleting all or some of your information; (2) what portion of your information is and is not being deleted; and (3) the reason why we are not deleting the information we intend to keep.

-L. No Discrimination or Incentives
+O. No Discrimination, Retaliation, Costs or Incentives

-M. Our Metrics
+P. Our Metrics

 |Year||Type||Number||Median Days to Respond|

-N. Contact Us
+Q. Contact Us